IQTLabs/dovesnap/README.md

 ##### Bridge modes

-There are two `ovs.bridge.mode` modes, `flat` and `nat`.
+There are three `ovs.bridge.mode` modes, `flat`, `nat`, and `routed`.
 The default mode is `flat`.

-- `flat` causes dovesnap to provide connectivity only between containers on this docker network - not to other networks.
+- `flat` causes dovesnap to provide connectivity only between containers on this docker network - not to other networks (essentially, provide a VLAN - no routing).

-- `nat` causes dovesnap to provision NAT for the docker network.
+- `nat` causes dovesnap to provision a gateway, and NAT, for the docker network.

+- `routed` causes dovesnap to provision a gateway, for the docker network.
+An upstream network may provide NAT if needed.

 If NAT is in use, you can specify `-p <outside port>:<inside port>` when starting a container. dovesnap will provision a DNAT rule, via the network's gateway from the outside port to the inside port on that container.
 This mapping won't show up in `docker ps`, as dovesnap is not using docker-proxy.

-You can also specify an input ACL for the NAT port with `-o ovs.bridge.nat_acl=<acl>`, and a default ACL for container ports with `-o ovs.bridge.default_acl=<acl>`.
+You can also specify an input ACL for the gateway's port with `-o ovs.bridge.nat_acl=<acl>`, and a default ACL for container ports with `-o ovs.bridge.default_acl=<acl>`.

 ##### Userspace mode